-Iran to download plane black box after missile blamed for crash
+Iran to analyze black box after missile blamed for crash

 “All those countries whose citizens were aboard the plane can send representatives and we urge Boeing to send its representative to join the process of investigating the black box,” government spokesman Ali Rabiei said.

-U.S., Canadian and French representatives were to travel to Tehran to attend meetings for the Iranian-led crash investigation, Iranian state media reported.
+U.S., Canadian and French representatives were to travel to Tehran to attend meetings for the investigation, Iranian state media reported.
 Washington and Ottawa do not have diplomatic relations with Tehran.

 Iran’s civil aviation organization said in an initial report less than 24 hours after the incident that the three-year-old airliner, which had its last scheduled maintenance on Monday, encountered a technical problem after takeoff and was heading to a nearby airport before it crashed.